-This will be an introductory course whose aims are to provide the principles of bioorganic and medical chemistry, including an understanding of drug structure-activity relationships, prediction of the physicochemical properties of a drug, basic knowledge of the major pathways of drug metabolism and factors that can contribute to drug-drug interactions.
-Lecture three hours per week.
+This will be an introductory course, the aims of which are to provide the principles of bioorganic and medical chemistry, including an understanding of drug structure-activity relationships, prediction of the physicochemical properties of a drug, basic knowledge of the major pathways of drug metabolism, and factors that can contribute to drug-drug interactions.

-CHEM 231-232, PHA-327, 365.
+CHM-231, CHM-232, PHA-327, PHA-365.

 PHA-555.
-INTRODUCTORY PHARMACY PRACTICE EXPERIENCE
+INTRODUCTORY PHARMACY PRACTICE EXPERIENCE IV